 Table 54.41.2: Other Applicable Standards

-Airport hazard regulations
+Airport hazard regulations Article V

-Wildfire Hazard Overlay District
+Wildfire Hazard Overlay District Article VI

-Wireless Telecommunications
+Wireless Telecommunications Auticle \//II

-Facilities
+Facilities Article VII

-Signs
+Signs Division 8

-Sec.
-54-51 SPECIAL DISTRICTS
+SEC.
+54-61 SPECIAL DISTRICTS

-- (f) PUD Planned Unit Development Districts - (7) Purpose.
-The purpose and intent of planned unit development is to:

-Produce more appropriate development than would result from the strict application of this article.

-- d.
-Permit design flexibility that will encourage a more creative approach to the development of land and that will result in more efficient and aesthetically desirable alternatives to the housing needs of the community. - e.
-Locate housing, recreation, shops, offices and industrial uses conveniently to each other for the benefit of the entire community. - f.
-Permit flexibility of land use, placement of buildings, arrangement of open space, circulation facilities and off-street parking areas, and to maximize the potentials of individual sites under development. - g.
-Promote the infill of vacant land within established village limits. - h.
-Accomplish more aesthetic and desirable developments which can best utilize and protect special features of the geography, topography, size and shape of particular pieces of property and provide a compatible and stable environment in harmony with the surrounding area. - (8) Planned Unit Development Types

-R-PUD Residential Planned Unit Development.
+- (f) PUD Planned Unit Development Districts - (1) Purpose.
+The purpose and intent of planned unit development is to: - a.
+Produce more appropriate development than would result from the strict application of this article. - b.
+Permit design flexibility that will encourage a more creative approach to the development of land and that will result in more efficient and aesthetically desirable alternatives to the housing needs of the community. - c.
+Locate housing, recreation, shops, offices and industrial uses conveniently to each other for the benefit of the entire community. - d.
+Permit flexibility of land use, placement of buildings, arrangement of open space, circulation facilities and off-street parking areas, and to maximize the potentials of individual sites under development. - e.
+Promote the infill of vacant land within established village limits. - f.
+Accomplish more aesthetic and desirable developments which can best utilize and protect special features of the geography, topography, size and shape of particular pieces of property and provide a compatible and stable environment in harmony with the surrounding area. - (2) Planned Unit Development Types - R-PUD Residential Planned Unit Development.
 Residential planned unit developments (R-PUD).
-Residential planned unit developments shall allow the principal permitted uses in the R-1, R-2, R-3, R-4 and C-1 zoning districts and shall contain at least 70 percent residential uses.
+Residential planned unit developments shall allow the principal permitted uses in the R-1, R-2, R-3, R-4 and C-1 zoning districts and shall contain at least 70 percent residential uses. - b.
 C-PUD Commercial Planned Unit Development.
 A commercial planned unit development shall allow the principal permitted uses in the C-1, C-2 and C-3 districts plus any type of residential use in the R-1, R-2, R-3 and R-4 districts.
-Residential use shall in no event exceed 50 percent of the total planned unit development area.
+Residential use shall in no event exceed 50 percent of the total planned unit development area. - c.

-- i.
 M-PUD Mixed-use Planned Unit Development.
 A mixed use planned unit development shall permit any combination of land uses integrally developed under one concept and shall be permitted in any zoning district or combination of zoning districts.
-The use mix shall be approved by the planning commission as conforming to the comprehensive plan of the village. - j.
+The use mix shall be approved by the planning commission as conforming to the comprehensive plan of the village. - d.
 I-PUD Industrial Planned Unit Development.
 An industrial planned unit development shall include principal permitted uses in the I-1 and C-4 districts only, and may include conditional uses in the I-1 and C-4 districts on approval by the planning commission.
-No residential uses are permitted, and there is no open space requirement. - (9) Specific District Standards
+No residential uses are permitted, and there is no open space requirement.